awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-quick-setup.md

 ```

 **Note**
 Configuring an instance with an instance profile for Systems Manager does not give a user access to run commands or use Systems Manager capabilities on that instance\.
 Your IAM user, group, or role must be configured with a separate permissions policy that enables you to perform actions on your instances by using Systems Manager\.
-For more information, see [Setting Up AWS Systems Manager](systems-manager-setting-up.md)\.
+For more information, see [Setting up AWS Systems Manager](systems-manager-setting-up.md)\.

 ## Update Systems Manager \(SSM\) Agent<a name="quick-setup-ssm-agent"></a>